kserve/modelmesh-serving/docs/install/install-script.md

     -h, --help                    Display this help
 ```

-The following command will setup two namespaces with the required label, optional storage secret, and built-in runtimes, so you can deploy sample InferenceServices into any of them immediately.
+The following command will setup two namespaces with the required label, optional storage secret, and built-in runtimes, so you can deploy sample `InferenceService`s into any of them immediately.

 ```shell
 ./scripts/setup_user_namespaces.sh -u "ns1 ns2" --create-storage-secret --deploy-serving-runtimes